 * Note: the original use of Whakatāne was ‘in the manner of a man’, as with the naming of the town Whakatāne.
 The town is not named after transgender men.

 Further info about Takatāpui

-You can read more about takatāpui and download some great resources from the general info section of our website here.
+You can read more about takatāpui and download some great resources by clicking the button below.